Skip to main content

 Software Workflow

-Bases2Fastq runs off-instrument and has a command-line interface (CLI).
-A command prompt executes the software.
-Bases2Fastq starts with demultiplexing, which identifies each sample by the index sequence and assigns polonies based on the sequence.
+The local version of Bases2Fastq operates off-instrument through a command-line interface (CLI).
+Bases2Fastq starts with demultiplexing, which identifies each sample by the index sequences and assigns polonies to that sample.
 If samples are not indexed, Bases2Fastq skips demultiplexing and assigns all polonies to one sample.
 The software converts the demultiplexed bases into FASTQ files, generating one FASTQ file per read (e.g., Read 1 or Read 2) per sample.

 Run Manifest

 A run manifest is a comma-separated values (CSV) file that specifies demultiplexing settings, FASTQ file settings, and sample information.
-Bases2Fastq uses the run manifest to execute the software, by default accessing the output run manifest named RunManifest.csv in the run folder.
+By default, Bases2Fastq uses the run manifest that the AVITI System outputs into the run folder (RunManifest.csv).

-The Run Manifest Documentation provides complete information on run manifests, including preparation instructions and use cases for a corrected run manifest.
+For complete information on run manifests, including preparation instructions and use cases for a corrected run manifest, see the Run Manifest Documentation.

 License Agreement

-Use of Bases2Fastq is subject to the license available at the Element Biosciences website.
+Use of Bases2Fastq is subject to the license agreement available at the Element Biosciences website.